shosti/wacspace.el/README.md

 config)`.
-The `aux-cond` can either be a variable (such as `rinari-minor-mode`, or any other minor mode variable for that matter) or an inline lambda, such as `(lambda () (string-match "spec\\.rb$" (buffer-name)))` (note that there is no need for quoting).
-If you don't provide an auxiliary condition, the wacspace will be the default for the major mode and will be used when none of the auxiliary conditions for other wacspaces are met.
+The `aux-cond` can either be a variable (such as `rinari-minor-mode`, or any other minor mode variable for that matter) or an inline lambda, such as `(lambda () (string-match "spec\\.rb$" (buffer-name)))` (note that there is no need for quoting the lambda).
+If you don't provide an auxiliary condition, the wacspace will be the default for the major mode.

 The configuration currently supports the following options: